mahdisaffari/Telegram_Crypto_Robot/README.md

 🛠 Tech Stack :

-Python
+Python,
-pyTelegramBotAPI (telebot)
+pyTelegramBotAPI (telebot),
-asyncio
+asyncio,
-httpx (async HTTP requests)
+httpx (async HTTP requests),

 ⚡ How It Works :

-Uses asyncio.gather() to fetch all prices simultaneously Uses httpx.AsyncClient() for non-blocking API calls Dynamically maps trading pair formats for each exchange Uses infinity_polling() for continuous bot operation The bot is designed to be lightweight and simple, while still demonstrating async programming and external API integration.
+Uses asyncio.gather() to fetch all prices simultaneously, Uses httpx.AsyncClient() for non-blocking API calls, Dynamically maps trading pair formats for each exchange, Uses infinity_polling() for continuous bot operation, The bot is designed to be lightweight and simple, while still demonstrating async programming and external API integration.

 ▶️ How to Run :